Tennessee vs. Vanderbilt odds, prediction: 2026 SEC Tournament quarterfinal picks from proven model

 A rubber match of in-state foes unfolds Friday in the quarterfinals of the 2026 SEC Tournament as the No. 4 seed Vanderbilt Commodores take on the No. 5 seed Tennessee Volunteers.
 These teams split the regular season series 1-1, with each winning on the road.
 Tennessee defeated Auburn in the second round on Thursday, while this will be Vanderbilt's first game of the SEC Tournament 2026 after earning a double-bye.

 Tipoff from Bridgestone Arena in Nashville, Tenn., is set for 3:30 p.m.
 ET.
-The latest Tennessee vs. Vanderbilt odds list the Commodores as 1.5-point favorites, while the over/under is 147.5.
+The latest Tennessee vs. Vanderbilt odds list the Volunteers as 1.5-point favorites, while the over/under is 146.5.
 Before making any Vanderbilt vs. Tennessee picks, check out the men's college basketball predictions and betting advice from the SportsLine Projection Model.

 New users can bet Vanderbilt vs. Tennessee with the DraftKings promo code, which offers $200 in bonus bets instantly after any $5+ bet: